-One technology that has advanced renewable energy, smart technology and job creation not just in China but greatly across the United States and the world is solar power.
+Amazingly, one technology that has advanced renewable energy.
+Also smart technology and job creation.
+Yet it’s not just in China but greatly across the United States.
+So the United States and the world are for solar power.

 In the United States, .005 percent of all energy consumed comes from solar.
 This may seem like an insignificant number, but it’s actually quite substantial.
 In addition, between 2014 and 2015 alone, there was a 33 percent increase in solar power generation across the globe!
 Currently, the total photovoltaic (PV) power generation capacity around the world stands at 231 gigawatts.